Building An Offroad Trailer From Non-Offroad Plans

 2. Torsion Axles:

 To get more ground clearance, use torsion axles with a start angle down.
 They go down to 45 degrees.
-You will lose some compliance with a large down angle, but that’s OK, because you’ll gain compliance with the larger, underinflated tires.
+You will lose some compliance with a large down angle, but that is OK, because you will gain compliance with the larger, underinflated tires.
 The angle down gives more ground clearance under the axle.
-(If the plans you purchase don’t have a torsion axle, get the conversion plans also.)
+(If the plans you purchase do not have a torsion axle, get the torsion axle conversion plans also.)

 Torsion Axle for Offroad

 A really nice thing about the Dexter Torflex axles (and other brands) is you can order them in various capacities.
-At the factory during build, they just put in a little more or less rubber to meet your capacity.
-It’s a cool system and it really helps in a situation like offroad trailers.
+At the factory during axle construction, they put in a little more or less of the rubber cord to meet your desired capacity.
+It is a cool system and it really helps in a situation like when you build an offroad trailer.

 So, if the trailer is 2000 lbs, upsize the axle from a Dexter Torflex 9 to the Torflex 10, and order it with a load capacity of 2500 lbs.
 We want a little extra capacity for offroad conditions.
 We also want the larger spindles, bigger bearings, and larger hubs of the Torflex 10 axle.
 This, combined with larger lower pressure tires will give both the strength and the soft ride we want for offroad.